 Copy of Alexander Graham Bell's original telephone, at the Musée des Arts et Métiers in Paris

-transmission of signals over a distance for the purpose of communication.
+Telecommunication is the assisted transmission of signals over a distance for the purpose of communication.
 In earlier times, this may have involved the use of smoke signals, drums, semaphore, flags or heliograph.
 In modern times, telecommunication typically involves the use of electronic devices such as the telephone, television, radio or computer.
 Early inventors in the field of telecommunication include Alexander Graham Bell, Guglielmo Marconi and John Logie Baird.
 Telecommunication is an important part of the world economy and the telecommunication industry's revenue was estimated to be $1.2 trillion in 2006.

 NOKIA N95: